daviruy61/projeto-avd/README.md

    CREATE USER root WITH PASSWORD 'root';

    GRANT ALL PRIVILEGES ON DATABASE thingsboard TO root;

-   CREATE DATABASE trendz;

-   CREATE USER root WITH PASSWORD 'root';

-   GRANT ALL PRIVILEGES ON DATABASE trendz TO root;
    ```

 4. Rodar instalação do Thingsboard (schema + dados)